cloudfoundry/eirini-release/docs/deploy-without-helm.md

 The new component replacing _eirini-api_ is _eirini-controller_, found in `core/controller-deployment.yml`.
 This is currently experimental.

-We also ship a set of components which have been replaced in cf-for-k8s, but are still used in other CF on k8s packages:

-- route-collector (sends notifications of current, new and removed routes to the go-router via NATS)

 ## Workloads

 The `workloads` directory contains minimal RBAC configuration required in the workloads namespace.